-Note: When a 4X4 system fault is present, the system can typically remain in whichever 4X4 mode was selected prior to the fault condition occurring.
-It should not default to 4X2 in all circumstances.
+Note: When a 4X4 system fault is present, the system typically remains in whichever 4X4 mode you selected prior to the fault condition occurring.
+It should never default to 4X2.
 When the warning displays, have your vehicle serviced by an authorized dealer.